 Master of Arts in English

-The graduate program in English develops skills in critical thinking, writing, and research, encourages intellectual curiosity, and provides training for careers and professional advancement in related fields such as teaching, editorial work, journalism, publishing, writing, and research.
+Northeastern’s M.A. in English offers three concentrations of advanced courses that develop skills in critical thinking, writing, and research, encourage intellectual curiosity and creativity, and provide training for careers and professional advancement in related fields such as teaching, editorial work, journalism, publishing, writing, and research.

 Requirements for Admission to the Program: